TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (c) pharmacists comments relevant to the individuals drug therapy.

-(2) Such information contained in the patient record should be considered by the pharmacist or pharmacist intern in the exercise of their professional judgement concerning both the offer to counsel and the
+(2) Such information contained in the patient record should be considered by the pharmacist or pharmacist intern in the exercise of their professional judgement concerning both the offer to counsel and the content of counseling.

 D. Prospective drug review.